dct2012/4wm/README.md

       killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa

+Add a menu like xmonad's gridselect.

+Add a way to pipe desktopinfo to a panel like xmonad.

 Bugs
 ----